Phoenix to Las Vegas · 9 Days · 1,000+ Miles

 The Expedition Concludes

 The expedition comes to a close as you drive the short distance from Valley of Fire to Henderson.
-Check into Green Valley Ranch Resort & Spa for a well-deserved night of luxury after 8 days of overlanding.
-Enjoy the incredible pool area with Saylor, have a celebration dinner, and rest up before the private flight home to Memphis on Monday.
-Memorial Day never felt so earned.
+Check into Green Valley Ranch Resort & Spa (Confirmation #D5P5X, Resort View QQ room) for a well-deserved night of luxury after 8 days of overlanding.
+Check-in is at 3:00 PM.
+Enjoy the incredible 8-acre pool area with Saylor, have a celebration dinner at Hank's Fine Steaks or Bottiglia, and rest up before the private flight home to Memphis on Monday.

 The resort's 8-acre pool area features infinity pools, waterfalls, and a sandy beach.
 Saylor will love it after days in the desert.